Lawrence Wilkerson: Guantanamo continues to hold innocent men

 Wilkerson stated in 2009 that Guantanamo Bay detention camp continues to hold innocent men.

 Wilkerson said that he felt compelled to come forward after hearing former Vice President Dick Cheney state that President Barack Obama's plans to close Guantanamo made the public less safe.
 Commander Jeffrey Gordon, a Guantanamo spokesman, declined to comment on Wilkerson's specific observations.
-Gordon said that "dealing with foreign fighters from a wide variety of countries in a wartime setting was a complex process."
+Gordon said that "dealing with foreign fighters from a wide variety of countries in a wartime setting was a complex process".

-In The New Republic, Jamie Kirchick criticised the plausibility of Wilkerson's allegations, calling him a "third-rate conspiracy theorist and a borderline bigot".
+In The New Republic, columnist Jamie Kirchick criticised the plausibility of Wilkerson's allegations, calling him a "third-rate conspiracy theorist and a borderline bigot".

 Chemical weapons in Syria

-In 2013, Wilkerson speculated that Israel had used chemical weapons in Syria.
-Wilkerson suggested the Ghouta chemical attack was an Israeli false flag operation to discredit Bashar Assad's government in Syria.
+In 2013, Wilkerson speculated without evidence that Israel had used chemical weapons in Syria.
+These comments were termed by his critics and supporters of Israel as antisemitic.

+Specifically, Wilkerson suggested the Ghouta chemical attack was an Israeli false flag operation to discredit Bashar al-Assad's government in Syria.